SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Executive Summary
-U.S. public debt grew at an average annual rate of 5.13% from 2016 to 2019 before rising 19.6% in 2020 due to federal stimulus measures in response to the COVID-19 pandemic.
-While growth slowed after 2020, it remains above pre-pandemic levels, driven by ongoing federal spending.
-Debt tends to increase the most in January, November, and December, while April through July typically see slower growth due to tax revenues reducing borrowing needs.
-At the current pace, total public debt is projected to reach $33 trillion by 2027, though inflation, interest rates, and fiscal policy decisions could alter this trajectory.
+U.S. public debt grew at an average of 5.13% annually from 2016 to 2019 before surging 19.6% in 2020.
+Growth has slowed since then but remains higher than pre-2020 levels.
+Debt tends to rise the most in January, November, and December, while April through July typically see slower increases.
+At the current pace, total public debt could reach $33 trillion by 2027, though factors like inflation, interest rates, and fiscal policy may impact this projection.

 ---